maximilionus/hurocon/README.md

 Each command and subcommand in this tool has a special `--help` flag to display detailed information about it

-### Authentification
+### Authentication
-First of all, you need to specify the authorization and connection data so that this tool can access the router in the future.
+Foremost, you need to specify the authentication details so that this tool can access the device in the future.
 You do it in two ways.

 - In interactive mode:
   ``` bash